leikanger/respiratox/PlanAndTestRequirements.md

     * X Create Test-dummy for sending and also documenting how arduino should behave
 ## Receiving messages
-    * - Stress test for multiple messages in close succession
+    * ?
+Stress test for multiple messages in close succession - [has never failed]
 ### Decoding messages
     * X Messages are separated by \n
     * X Correct message decoding: One message gives three numbers